-It's a blessing and privilege to minister to the 700 plus officers in the various departments our Chaplaincy serves in Spokane County.
-Being a Chaplain in the Law Enforcement community is a unique opportunity to make an impact in the lives of our men and women, who daily face challenges and dangers that can wreak havoc on their lives and the lives of their families.
-Our Chaplains not only find themselves ministering to officers, but people in our community as well, bringing comfort and counsel in confusing and traumatic times.
-Working with our officers is life changing, and definitely challenging at times, but always rewarding.
+It's a blessing and privilege to serve the 700 plus deputies/officers in the various departments that our Chaplaincy serves in Spokane County.
+Being a Chaplain in the Law Enforcement community is a unique opportunity to make an impact in the lives of our men and women who daily face challenges and dangers that can wreak havoc on their lives and the lives of their families.
+Our Chaplains not only find themselves serving officers, but people in our community as well, bringing comfort and counsel in confusing and traumatic times.
+Working with our officers is life-changing and challenging at times, but always rewarding.

 chaplains to meet the law enforcement family's emotional, physical, and

 spiritual needs when needed or requested.
 Our chaplains will bring comfort,

 crisis-oriented counseling, and a consoling nature to those who may be

 experiencing a crisis.
 We will not proselytize or otherwise attempt to force a